sanayvarghese/html_x_googlesheet/README.md

 <br/>

 ```
-Step 1: Create A Google Sheet
+Step 1: Create A Google Sheet and give it a Name
 ```

 ```